muratk3n/thirdwave/en/tweets/2020/week23d.md

 # Tweets - Week 23d

-Cafe is empty.
+Cafe is nearly empty.
 I'd pay fricking extra for everything to have this level of sparseness all the time.

 *2020-06-02 12:19:58*